EufranioDiogo/nodejs-guide/Class - 2/README.md

 console.log(result) // Output:  6
 ```

-explaining: At the first file name math_functions.js there I declared a function named fact that his main purpose is compute the factorial of a number, but as you can see we are not using it at it's own file, because we don't use it there we want use it in onether file called main_program.js at this file is where we want that the things happen, and for this happen or for we get access to the function that was declared at the previous file we need to export this function, making it avaible to be used in other parts of the program and to happen this we really need to export, and to export a function, object, array, variable or other stuff we need to type:
+**Explaining:** At the first file name math_functions.js there I declared a function named fact that his main purpose is compute the factorial of a number, but as you can see we are not using it at it's own file, because we don't use it there we want use it in onether file called main_program.js at this file is where we want that the things happen, and for this happen or for we get access to the function that was declared at the previous file we need to export this function, making it avaible to be used in other parts of the program and to happen this we really need to export, and to export a function, object, array, variable or other stuff we need to type:

-**module.exports = { fact: fact}**
+**module.exports = { fact: fact }**

 module.exports -> basically means that we are exporting something.
 {fact: fact} -> means the object that we are exporting!